Date for 2018: 11th August

 Check out the latest from Torpedo7 by clicking on the picture

-Entries on line will open on the 1st June.
-Entries will be available at Torpedo7 on Friday night 10th Aug and Remarkables Saturday morning (11th) before 11:00
+Entries online are open.
+Entries will be available at Torpedo7 Remrakables Park on Friday night 10th Aug and Remarkables Saturday morning (11th) before 11:00

 Competitor Briefing Sheet